apache/lucene-solr/README.txt

 contrib/*
   Contributed code which extends and enhances Lucene, but is not part of the core library.
+Of special note are the JAR files in the analyzers and snowball directory which contain various analyzers that people may find useful in place of the StandardAnalyzer.

 docs/index.html
   The contents of the Lucene website.